 Installation and configuration

-The next step is to install the SSL certificate on the server.
+The next step involves installing the SSL/TLS certificate on the server.
 Hosting providers often take care of this step.
-The customer area of the provider’s site often allow users to directly apply for the required certificate, which is then added by the provider.
-As a 1&1 IONOS customer, you can easily add an SSL certificate to your existing webhosting package by following the steps in the control center.
-For many packages the certificate is also included and installation varies depending on the provider.
+The customer area of the provider’s site allows users to directly apply for the required certificate, which is then added by the provider.
+As an IONOS customer, you can easily add a SSL/TLS certificate to your existing webhosting package by following the steps in the Control Center.
+For many packages, the certificate is also included and installation varies depending on the provider.
 Generally, providers or certificate vendors supply the corresponding installation guides.
 The following points are essential for a seamless installation:

 - Correct certificates